nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                             - grant privileges to the general schema using oracle-5.1-multi-tenancy-rights.sql, updating the schema names before execution
                             Please note that this script execution is required even though it may have been executed before.
                 - [Custom plugins] For custom plugins the interface to Domibus has changed.
                     - getErrorsForMessage(String messageId) became @deprecated and now throws MessageNotFoundException and DuplicateMessageException
                     - getStatus(String messageId) became @deprecated and now throws DuplicateMessageException
+                    - DuplicateMessageException is thrown in the self sending scenario, when two messages ACKNOWLEDGED and RECEIVED have the same messageId.
-                    - both methods should be replaced with the equivalent method that receives also the AP role as parameter.
+                    - Both methods should be replaced with the equivalent method that receives also the AP Role as parameter to differentiate between sent and received messages.
 ### DB migration script
                 - Run the appropriate DB migration script: o [Oracle only]